 Broom hickory tree is also known as Carya Glabra.
 It is a deciduous tree.
 The flowers of the broom hickory tree are small and yellow-green in color and bloom in the spring season.
-This tree is also known as Coast Pignut Hickory, Swamp Hickory, Pignut, and Smooth Bark Hickory and Sweet Pignut.
-The nut of broom hickory is pear shaped, which ripens in the month of October and September.
+This tree is also known as Coast Pignut Hickory, Swamp Hickory, Pignut, Smooth Bark Hickory, and Sweet Pignut.
+The nut of broom hickory is pear-shaped and ripens in the month of October and September.
 These nuts are important food for many wild animals.
 The wood of the hickory tree is used as fuel for home heating.
-It is a slow growing tree.
-In Germany it is planted for timber.
+It is a slow-growing tree.
+In Germany, it is planted for timber.
 It is a tree providing good shade and is also a nice ornamental tree.
-This tree bears seeds in 30 years.
-For seed production the maximum age is 300 years.
+This tree bears seeds for 30 years.
+For seed production, the maximum age is 300 years.
 Early settlers made brooms from the wood of the Broom Hickory tree.
 That is why it is called “Broom Hickory”.

 Broom Hickory tree ranges all over the Eastern United States.
 This tree species grow in Westward and central Florida, and from Albama to Gulf Coast through Mississippi.
 It is also found in Southern Ontario in Canada.
 The best development of Broom hickory is in the Ohio River basin, which is the ideal place for these trees to grow.
 On the ridges and hillsides it occurs with other oaks and hickories.
 Hickory is restricted in the Hamilton area, Niagara peninsula, Lake Ontario and in Sothern Halton Region.